 About our test

-The cost of the complete cancer panel test is of XXXXXXX.
-The results for this test are ready in 6-9 weeks from the moment the samples are received at the laboratory.
+Overall, it is estimated that somewhere between 5-10% of all cancers are hereditary in nature.
+Early detection is key to successful treatment!
+The cost of the complete cancer panel test is of £279 and results are ready in 3-4 weeks from the moment the samples are received at the laboratory.

 Who should consider genetic testing for cancer predisposition?

-It is highly recommended that you speak to a doctor or genetic councilor to establish whether you need this test.
+It is highly recommended that you speak to a doctor or genetic counsellor to establish whether you need this test.
 There are 3 main criteria which should be met in order for genetic predisposition testing for cancer to be recommended:

 - Individuals with a family history of cancer or a medical history that suggests the possibility of a familial type of cancer.

 - Having genetic test results that can be meaningful and reliable.
 This entails having results that can clearly define whether a specific gene, associated with a certain type of cancer, is actually present.

 - Receiving results that can help inform and guide a person’s medical care.

 All we need to establish whether you carry certain genes associated with cancer is a saliva sample which can be collected at home without any medical assistance whatsoever.
 We will provide our clients with a kit which will contain: